ljsinclair/featurebase-docs/docs/tools/fbsql/fbsql-loader-eg-kafka-source.md

 # Kafka data source example for fbsql loader command

 This example provides:
-* A data source in the form of a json Kafka message
+* A data source in the form of a JSON Kafka message
 * a TOML configuration file that will be used by the fbsql `loader` command to load data from the Impala table to a target in FeatureBase.

 ## Before you begin